dimitargnikolov/book-project/README.md

 ## Case Study: The Characters Network for *Les Miserables*

 In this case study, we will walk you through all the steps needed to extract and visualize the character relationships in the book *Les Miserables*.
 The case study gives you the tools to analyze any collection of texts and extract and visualize a network of the people mentioned.
-The steps are as follows:

-1. Insert your text(s) in MongoDB.
-2. Write a `find` query to retrieve all the texts from MongoDB.
-3. Pass the results of the query to the `load_text` and `find_people` functions to find any people mentioned in the text.
-4. Clean up the list of people using the `remove` command.
-5. Use the `create_network` function to create a network representation of the relationships between people in the texts.
-6. Use Gephi to find important characters and groups of similar characters in the network.

 ### Adding a Book to MongoDB